4nd3r/mkosi-intune/README.md

 # Intune for Linux inside systemd-nspawn

-Works for me on Debian Sid (on top of `dm-crypt` and LUKS) as of 2022-03-24.
+Works for me on Debian Sid as of 2022-03-24.
 YMMV.

+WARNING: This might not be compliant way of doing things.

 ## Dependencies